benlansdell/physics-notebooks/_posts/2021-07-06-sr-simulator.md

 * A final note is an admission of some subtley that comes with the way this simulation was described and setup.
 Our simulation clock counts ticks of rest time $$t$$, and yet we're imagining that we're on board the ship, changing its thrusters.
 The relative rate at which proper time, $$\tau$$, ticks over can be, depending on $$\gamma$$, significantly slower.
 The temporal resolution at which we're able to issue commands to the ship and respond to changes in its motion thus _increases_ as time dilation increases.
 This isn't so realistic.
 Is it better to instead run the simulation with a fixed proper time stepsize?
 The issue with that is that I think its easier to get a sense for the motion from a single inertial frame **R**, which dictates using an external clock.
 A fixed step size in $$\tau$$ could become arbitrarily large in $$t$$, so we would lose numerical precision in our external view of things.

-Hopefully this simulation gives a bit more intuition about how kinematics work in special relativity -- just remember: constant velocity trajectories are hyperbola.
+Hopefully this simulation gives a bit more intuition about how kinematics work in special relativity -- basically: constant acceleration is a hyperbola instead of a parabola, with the extra momentum going into the object's mass and not its velocity.
 For our next post, we will incorporate gravity into the picture with Einstein's general theory of relativity.